Skip to content

 The practical reality is that most tradies keep their phone on them because missing calls means missing work.
 They answer between tasks, during tool-down moments, or when it's safe to stop.
 But this creates constant interruption anxiety.
 You're always partially listening for the ring, which reduces focus on the actual work.

-Conditional forwarding solves this by letting your phone ring first for 3-4 rings (about 15 seconds).
+Conditional call forwarding solves this by letting your phone ring first for a few rings (about 15 seconds).
 If you're between jobs or having lunch, you answer normally.
 If you're up a ladder or under a sink, you let it go to the AI backup.
 The customer never hears voicemail.
 They speak to someone immediately.
+This works on your existing number with no porting and no new hardware, using conditional call forwarding on Telstra, Optus, or Vodafone.

 Does AI understand trade-specific terminology?